On the modularity of reducible mod l Galois representations: Introduction

+A Theorem of Royer\footnote{Royer's theorem holds for arbitrary levels~$N$ with a constant depending on a fixed prime not dividing~$N$.
+It is however stated only in the case $k=2$ in \emph{loc. cit.} but the proof undoubtedly extends to weights~$\ge 2$.} (\cite{Ro00}) implies that

-As an application of our results, in the spirit of~\cite{DiUrRi11}, we exploit the congruences given by Theorem \ref{main} to obtain a lower bound for $d^{\mathrm{new}}_k(N)$.
-As a new ingredient, we use a theorem of Goldfeld (\cite{Gold69}) on prime numbers~$p$ for which $p-1$ has a large prime factor.
+As an application of Theorem~\ref{main}, we obtain, in the spirit of~\cite{DiUrRi11}, a lower bound for $d^{\mathrm{new}}_k(N)$.
+As a new ingredient, we use results from analytic number theory on the density of prime numbers~$p$ for which $p-1$ has a large prime factor (cf. \cite{Gold69}, \cite{Luca}).
 We then manage to obtain a bound which is better than~\eqref{Royer} but is only valid in a restricted class of prime numbers.

-\begin{thm} There exists an explicit set of primes $\mathcal{P}$ of (natural) lower density at least $\frac{1}{2}$ with the property that, for every even integer $k \geq 2$, there exists a constant $c_k>0$ such that the inequality holds for all $N \in \mathcal{P}$ with $N\geq (k+1)^2$.
-The constant $c_k$ can be taken as \end{thm}
+\begin{thme} There exists an explicit set of primes $\mathcal{P}$ of (natural) lower density at least $\frac{3}{4}$ with the property that, for every even integer $k \geq 2$, there exists a constant $c_k>0$ such that the inequality holds for all $N \in \mathcal{P}$ with $N\geq (k+1)^4$.
+The constant $c_k$ can be taken as \end{thme}

 If we assume the truth of Conjecture \ref{conj}, then it is possible to extend the validity of the above bound to appropriate squarefree integers (cf. Theorem~\ref{souslaconjecture}).